 - Is accurate and complete.

 Right to Accounting of Disclosures.
 You have the right to request an “accounting of disclosures.”
+If we deny your request for amendment, we will do so in writing.
+We will also inform you of how you may submit a written statement of disagreement with the denial, and a description of how you can make a complaint with your provider and the Secretary of HHS.
 This is a list of the disclosures we made of medical information about you.

 To request this list or accounting of disclosures, please submit your request in writing to the Privacy Officer.
 Your request must state a time period which may not be longer than six years and may not include dates before April 14, 2003.
 Your request should indicate in what form you want the list (for example, on paper; electronically).
 The first list you request within a 12-month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.